n0k0m3/Personal-Setup/Tensorflow_Docker.md

 ## Requirements

-Nvidia driver is installed (using `nvidia-installer-dkms` from EndeavourOS or from Arch repo, other distro DIY).
+Nvidia driver is installed (using `nvidia-installer-dkms` from EndeavourOS or from Arch repo, on Manjaro use their hardware configurator, for other distro DIY).
 Note: `nouveau` (default open-source NVIDIA driver) is not supported

 ## Install docker